Key takeaways

 What is the Slovakia VAT rate?

 In Slovakia, VAT is referred to as Daň z pridanej hodnoty (DPH).
-The standard Slovakia VAT rate is 20%, with a reduced rate of 10% and a 0% rate.
+The standard Slovakia VAT rate is 23%, with reduced rates of 19% and 5%.
 These rates are in accordance with EU VAT Directive guidelines, allowing Slovakia to apply reduced VAT rates to specific goods and services.

 Registering for VAT in Slovakia